 Software.
 Links to install the course software package (introcs) appear in the first assignment.

 Computing facilities.
 You may use your own computers, or the labs in Friend Center 017.
 Click here for information on using the labs.

 Lab TAs.
 Most evenings, undergraduate lab TAs are available in a certain room on campus to provide general help with using your operating system and assist with debugging your programs.
 Click here for more information, location and hours.

 Online forum.
 If you have general questions about the assignments, lectures, textbook, or other course materials, please post via Piazza.
 See the course policies page for more information.
 To sign up for the course's Piazza page, visit

 Grading.
 Two 2-part exams (50%), nine programming assignments (40%), final programming project (10%), and staff discretion.
 We record grades in Blackboard.

 Regrading policy.
 Occasionally, we make mistakes.
 To request a regrade: write a brief note indicating the perceived mistake by the grader, attach it to your graded work, and give it to your preceptor within two weeks of when the graded work was returned.

 Midterm exams.
 There are 2 two-part midterms during the semester.
 No final exam.
-The dates are TBA.